 The Northern Illinois Newspaper Association honored three outstanding student journalists in spring in the association’s 18th annual Northern Illinois High School Journalist of the Year scholarship competition.

-The scholarship competition is open to all graduating high schools seniors in northern Illinois and recognizes outstanding achievement by high school students in the field of print and/or online journalism.
+The scholarship competition is open to all graduating high school seniors in northern Illinois and recognizes outstanding achievement by high school students in the field of print and/or online journalism.

 NINA awarded a total of $1,800 in scholarships

 John Etheredge, NINA scholarship coordinator, said he and other scholarship judges look forward to receiving the students’ scholarship applications and portfolios each spring.